sart logo

 Sergeant Gette

-Hi, my name is MPO Arthur Gette.
-I have worked at Georgetown University Police department now for over 4 years.
+Hi, my name is Sergeant Arthur Gette.
+I have worked at Georgetown University Police department since May 2017.
 I am originally from the upper Midwest and moved to the DC area about 9 years ago when my wife got a job with the federal government.
 I have a bachelor’s degree in Anthropology and have done many things in my illustrious life; archaeologist, machinist, delivery and repair of medical equipment, and law enforcement.

 I find law enforcement to be gratifying, when I can be of service, to help those who may find no others to help them.
 My reason for being on the SART Team is to give a voice to those that are underrepresented and often misrepresented.
 I also hope to be a guide and to offer information that may be needed in the days to follow.